FDR's Flag of Liberation

 At 7:58 A.M. paradise was shattered.
 The first of two separate waves of Japanese fighters and bombers unleashed death and destruction on the city below.
-Amid the bullets raking her deck, the men of the Nevada stood in formation without breaking ranks until the flag had been raised and the "Star Spangled Banner" finished its refrain.
+Amid the bullets raking her deck, the men of Nevada stood in formation without breaking ranks until the flag had been raised and the "Star-Spangled Banner" finished its refrain.
 Then they begin what ultimately became a two-hour struggle for survival.
 They watched in horror as the first bombs hit their sister ship the U.S.S.
 Arizona.
-A few minutes after 8 A.M., the Arizona sank beneath the surface of the harbor taking 1,103 men of its 1,400 crew to a watery grave.
+A few minutes after 8 A.M., Arizona sank beneath the surface of the harbor taking 1,103 men of its 1,400 crew to a watery grave.

 Caught completely unaware, the devastation was unbelievable.
 By 10 o'clock, seven of the Navy's heavy battleships had either sunk or were severely damaged.
 Of 394 airplanes on the island, 140 were destroyed and 80 more damaged.
 The island lay in smoky ruins, 2,330 Americans killed, 1,145 wounded.
-Smoke from the Arizona filled the morning sky bearing mute testimony to the total destruction wrought by the enemy.
-But through the pall of smoke one image remained, the flag of the United States of America.
+Smoke from Arizona filled the morning sky bearing mute testimony to the total destruction wrought by the enemy.
+But through the pall of smoke, one image remained, the flag of the United States of America.
 It was the one symbol of hope, a reminder that freedom had survived and would ultimately triumph.
-When it seemed that all hope had vanished with the last wisps of smoke from the Arizona, the Red, White, and Blue still waved over Hawaii.
+When it seemed that all hope had vanished with the last wisps of smoke from Arizona, the Red, White, and Blue still waved over Hawaii.

 The Next Four Years

 Four years of warfare followed that fateful day of December 7, 1941, the day that President Franklin D. Roosevelt said was "a date which will live in infamy."
 More than 16 million American men and women rose to the defense of freedom during World War II.
 Almost 300,000 gave their lives, twice that number suffered wounds.
 On August 10, 1945, another bombing raid made history.
 This time it was a single aircraft...and it was American.
 Four days after the "Enola Gay" dropped a single 10,000-pound bomb on Hiroshima, Japan accepted the terms of surrender that ended World War II.
-On that historic day, the flag flying over the White House in Washington, D.C. spoke of a Nation's will not only to win, but to survive the most horrible adversity.
-It was the very same flag that had flown over Pearl Harbor four years earlier on December 7th, and survived that day of infamy.
+On that historic day, the flag flying over the White House in Washington, D.C. spoke of a Nation's will not only win but survive the most horrible adversity.
+It was the very same flag that had flown over Pearl Harbor four years earlier on December 7th and survived that day of infamy.